 Naturally this development does not sit well with Mr. Krueger, who is nearly powerless and trapped in the dream world without the children's fear to sustain him.
 Using the last of his strength, Freddy manages to wake up the slumbering Jason Voorhees and sends him over to Elm Street to start chopping up the locals.
 Freddy hopes that starting a new reign of terror will get people scared enough to restore his powers and allow him to return to the "real" world.
 Sounds like a solid enough plan, but unfortunately Jason turns out to be a workaholic whose killing spree is more extensive than Freddy anticipated.
 Not wanting to be replaced as Elm Street's #1 boogeyman, Freddy eventually has to teach The Big J who's the boss, with predictably carnage filled results.

 Caught in the middle of all this supernatural nonsense, of course, is the usual assortment of attractive twenty-somethings, headlined by Jason Ritter (son of the late John Ritter) and Monica Keena.
-Former Destiny's Child member Kelly Rowland is also on board as Keena's sassy best friend for some reason; why she chose this particular vehicle as her big time Hollywood debut remains a mystery.
-(I guess the better scripts were all going to her pal Beyonce.)
-The script tries to give Keena and Ritter's characters some doomed-romance back story, but let's be honest, nobody is watching this movie to see these two work through their issues and get back together.
+Former Destiny's Child member Kelly Rowland is also on board as Keena's sassy best friend; why she chose this particular vehicle as her big time Hollywood debut remains a mystery.
+(I guess her pal Beyonce was getting all the good scripts.)
+The movie tries to give Keena and Ritter's characters some doomed-romance back story, but let's be honest, nobody is watching this flick to see these two work through their issues and get back together.
 They, and the rest of the cast, are merely there to provide cannon fodder for the two terror titans.
 Freddy and Jason are the stars of the show and when the two finally go at it amidst the fiery ruins of Camp Crystal Lake in the film's last quarter, I doubt that even the most hardened gorehound would be disappointed with the mayhem that follows.

 Spineshank - "The Beginning Of The End"